meg-gutshall/flatiron-curriculum-notes/12-rails/05-crud-with-rails/01-create-action.md

 end
 ```

-## Checking for A Successfully Persisted Record
+## Checking for a Successfully Persisted Record

 There are a few ways to check to see if your record was successfully created in the database: